duesee/bleichenbacher/README.md

 # Bleichenbachers "Million Message Attack" on RSA

-This repo contains a python project to demonstrate Daniel Bleichenbacher's million message attack against RSA encryption and PKCS #1 padding.
+This repo contains two python projects to demonstrate Daniel Bleichenbacher's million message attack against RSA encryption and PKCS #1 padding.

+## PKCS #1 Padding Oracle

+The bleichenbacher oracle is implemented in `Bleichenbacher_Oracle`.

-# RSA Parity Oracle
+## RSA Parity Oracle

-The effects of leaking the LSB (the Parity-Bit) of an RSA plaintext is demonstrated in `Parity_Oracle`.
+The effects of leaking the LSB (the Parity-Bit) of an RSA plaintext is demonstrated via `Parity_Oracle`.

 The code is mostly taken from [Practical-Padding-Oracle-Attacks-on-RSA](http://secgroup.dais.unive.it/wp-content/uploads/2012/11/Practical-Padding-Oracle-Attacks-on-RSA.html).
-Snce we find it very helpful to understand the Bleichenbacher oracle, it is included here as well.
+Since we find it very helpful to understand the Bleichenbacher oracle, it is included here as well.

 # Good to know